my-devices/sdk/README.md

 ## About This SDK

-The macchina.io Remote Manager SDK is based on the [POCO C++ Libraries](http://pocoproject.org).
+The macchina.io REMOTE SDK is based on the
+[POCO C++ Libraries](https://pocoproject.org).
 You may want to read README_POCO as well as it contains important information regarding the directory structure and the build system of the SDK.

-The SDK contains the WebTunnel library, which implements the tunnel protocol used by Remote Manager.
+The SDK contains the WebTunnel library, which implements the tunnel protocol used by macchina.io REMOTE.
 Furthermore, the following executables are included:

-  - [*WebTunnelAgent*](WebTunnel/WebTunnelAgent/README.md): This executable runs on the device and creates the secure tunnel between the device and the Remote Manager server.
-This is the most important component of the Remote Manager SDK.
+  - [*WebTunnelAgent*](WebTunnel/WebTunnelAgent/README.md): This executable, also known as Device Agent, runs on the device and creates the secure tunnel between the device and the macchina.io REMOTE server.
+This is the most important component of the macchina.io REMOTE SDK.
-  - [*WebTunnelClient*](WebTunnel/WebTunnelClient/README.md): This executable can run on a client PC to create a secure tunnel from the PC to the device, via the Remote Manager server.
-It is required for tunneling protocols like SSH or other TCP-based protocols not directly supported by the Remote Manager server.
+  - [*WebTunnelClient*](WebTunnel/WebTunnelClient/README.md): This executable can run on a client machine (Windows, macOS or Linux) to create a secure tunnel from the client machine to the remote device, via macchina.io REMOTE.
+It is required for tunneling TCP-based protocols not directly supported by macchina.io REMOTE, such Modbus/TCP.
-  - [*WebTunnelSSH*](WebTunnel/WebTunnelSSH/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your PC to the device, then launches a SSH client using that tunnel connection.
+  - [*WebTunnelSSH*](WebTunnel/WebTunnelSSH/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device, then launches a SSH client using that tunnel connection.
-  - [*WebTunnelVNC*](WebTunnel/WebTunnelVNC/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your PC to the device, then launches a VNC viewer using that tunnel connection.
+  - [*WebTunnelVNC*](WebTunnel/WebTunnelVNC/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to a remote device running a VNC (Virtual Network Computing) server, then launches a VNC remote desktop client using that tunnel connection.
-  - [*WebTunnelRDP*](WebTunnel/WebTunnelRDP/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your PC to the device, then launches the Microsoft Remote Desktop client using that tunnel connection.
+  - [*WebTunnelRDP*](WebTunnel/WebTunnelRDP/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS) to a remote Windows device (which must have the remote desktop feature enabled), then launches a Microsoft Remote Desktop (RDP) client using that tunnel connection.

-The macchina.io Remote Manager SDK is licensed under the [Boost Software License](https://spdx.org/licenses/BSL-1.0).
+The macchina.io REMOTE SDK is licensed under the [Boost Software License](https://spdx.org/licenses/BSL-1.0).

 ## Pre-Built Executables